Fiction and

 am thus led to surmise – and it’s only a surmise because, as I say,

-writers simply do not offer explicit definitions – I am led to surmise
+analytic writers simply do not offer explicit definitions – I am led to

-tradition have in mind in discussing the relationship between fictional
+writers in the analytic tradition have in mind in discussing the

 You